Read These FAQs before applying:

 -

-All graduates/completers have 6 months after graduation or completion of program to find employment in a Chicago Early Learning (CEL) program.
-All cases will be reviewed on individual basis should you not be able to find employment within 6 months.
-In partnership with the Chicago Mayor’s Office, the CELWS team is working to centralize access to resources for employment through the CEL website.
+All graduates/completers have 6 months after graduation or completion of program to find employment in a Chicago Early Learning (CEL) program (Community-based Organization or Chicago Public School).
+All cases will be reviewed on an individual basis should you not be able to find employment within 6 months.
+In partnership with Chicago Early Learning (CEL), the CELWS team is working to centralize access to resources for employment through the CEL and Education Workforce Center websites.
 Scholarship advisors at your respective Institution of Higher Education (IHE) will also inform you of career fairs you can attend.

 -